UK PM Johnson moved to intensive care as COVID-19 symptoms worsen

 Johnson effectively shuttered the world's fifth-largest economy, advising people to stay at home and the elderly or infirm to isolate themselves for weeks.
 The virus had already penetrated the British government.

 Johnson and his health minister tested positive last month and chief medical adviser Chris Whitty also self-isolated.
 Johnson's pregnant 32-year-old fiancée, Carrie Symonds, also had symptoms but said on Saturday she was feeling better.
-(Additional reporting by Elizabeth Piper, Kate Holton, William James, Kylie MacLellan, Elizabeth Howcroft, Paul Sandle and Costas Pitas; Editing by Guy Faulconbridge, Kevin Liffey and Howard Goller)
+(Additional reporting by Elizabeth Piper, Kate Holton, William James, Elizabeth Howcroft, Michael Holden and Jeff Mason; Editing by Guy Faulconbridge, Kevin Liffey and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)